Minnie Ripperton

 In 1969, she recorded the solo album "Come To My Garden," which was released in 1971, then "Perfect Angel" and "Adventures in Paradise" in 1974 and 1975.
 The following year, Riperton announced that she had been diagnosed with breast cancer and had undergone a modified mastectomy.
 Her "experience" (as she referred to her illness) would give her yet another reason for her life ... lending her celebrity and compassion for others to become a spokesperson for breast cancer awareness, the need for self-examination, and the benefit of early detection.

 In addition to being an activist, fundraiser, lecturer, wife, and mother, she signed a contract with Capitol Records that gave her the creative freedom and production quality she desired.
-During the summer of 1978, she created what would be her last album, "Minnie."
+During the summer of 1978, she created her last album, "Minnie."
 Minnie Riperton, with one of the widest vocal ranges of any singer in the twentieth century, passed away in her husband’s arms on July 12, 1979, at 31 years of age.

 ASCAP Biographical Dictionary